 I challenge you to take a look around your home.
 Which tools do you have to promote learning?
 Which tools can you add to your collection to enrich learning?

 Highlights shared their Write-On, Wipe-Off Boards with us shortly after my 4.5-year-old began preschool.

 For one, who can resist a dry erase marker?
 I certainly cannot!

-Secondly, these wipe off books have a thought out approach to integrating writing along with building comprehension and language development.
-Be still my teacher heart!
+Secondly, these wipe-off books have thought out approaches to integrating writing along with building comprehension and language development.
+Be still my teacher’s heart!

 The key to using activity books is to do them with your child, rather than handing over the pen and sending them off.

 You want to build comprehension with the conversation.

 Not only is my preschooler now eager to trace the letters and numbers above each page, but it has unlocked some creative story telling about the silly pictures.

 We use our Highlights Write-On, Wipe-Off Books every night together as our new bedtime routine.